 People with hypermethioninemia often do not show any symptoms.
 Some individuals with hypermethioninemia exhibit intellectual disability and other neurological problems; delays in motor skills such as standing or walking; sluggishness; muscle weakness; liver problems; unusual facial features; and their breath, sweat, or urine may have a smell resembling boiled cabbage.

-Hypermethioninemia can occur with other metabolic disorders, such as homocystinuria, tyrosinemia and galactosemia, which also involve the faulty breakdown of particular molecules.
+Hypermethioninemia can occur with other metabolic disorders, such as homocystinuria, tyrosinemia, and galactosemia, which also involve the faulty breakdown of particular molecules.
 It can also result from liver disease or excessive dietary intake of methionine from consuming large amounts of protein or a methionine-enriched infant formula.
+The condition is called primary hypermethioninemia when it is not associated with other metabolic disorders or excess methionine in the diet.

 Primary hypermethioninemia that is not caused by other disorders or excess methionine intake appears to be rare; only a small number of cases have been reported.
 The actual incidence is difficult to determine, however, since many individuals with hypermethioninemia have no symptoms.

-Inherited hypermethioninemia that is not associated with other metabolic disorders can be caused by shortages (deficiencies) in the enzymes that break down methionine.
-These enzymes are produced from the MAT1A, GNMT and AHCY genes.
-The reactions involved in metabolizing methionine help supply some of the amino acids needed for protein production.
+Primary hypermethioninemia that is not associated with other metabolic disorders can be caused by variants (also known as mutations) in the MAT1A, GNMT, or AHCY gene.
+These genes provide instructions for making enzymes that each carry out one step of the multistep process to break down methionine.
+The reactions involved help supply some of the amino acids needed for protein production.
 These reactions are also involved in transferring methyl groups, consisting of a carbon atom and three hydrogen atoms, from one molecule to another (transmethylation), which is important in many cellular processes.

-A deficiency of any of these enzymes results in a buildup of methionine in the body, and may cause signs and symptoms related to hypermethioninemia.
+Variants in one of these genes result in a shortage (deficiency) of an enzyme involved in breaking down methionine.
+A deficiency of any of these enzymes leads to a buildup of methionine in the body, which may cause signs and symptoms related to hypermethioninemia.

 Hypermethioninemia is occasionally inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 In these cases, an affected person usually has one parent with the condition.